sinnlosername/tmpchannels/README.md

 Key | Value
 ------------ | -------------
-general.token | A valid discord bot token - you can retrieve it from the [discord developer console](https://discord.com/developers/applications) category.categoryId | The id of the category you want to configure the bot for.
+general.token | A valid discord bot token.
+You can retrieve it from the [discord developer console](https://discord.com/developers/applications) category.categoryId | The id of the category you want to configure the bot for.
 See [Retrieving Ids](#retrieving-ids) for further information category.autoText | Whether or not text channels should be generated in this category category.autoTextPrefix | A prefix for the generated text channels